-The first solid bit of frost has hit our cars and roads this morning.
-You may have had to scrape away at your windscreen or crack out the de-icer spray before commuting to work today.
-With the roads soon to be dangerous and slippery from a layer of ice and maybe even snow, here are some tips on how to stay safe on the road this winter.
+The first bit of frost has hit both our cars and the roads this morning, meaning you may have had to scrape away at your windscreen or crack out the de-icer spray before your commute to work today.
+But with the roads soon to be dangerous and slippery from a layer of ice and possibly even snow, it’s important to stay safe and so we’ve compiled some tips on how to stay safe on the road this winter.

-Clearing foggy windows and removing ice from your windscreen is sure to set you back a few minutes and other motorists will also drive at a slower pace than normal during icy conditions.
-Factor in for this before your journeys to ensure you arrive at your destination on time and safely without needing to drive that little bit faster which is definitely not safe in icy or snowy conditions!
-To help with condensation or foggy windows inside the car you could use dehumidifier tubs or bags which will absorb moisture.
-Also use air conditioning if you have it to clear windows faster.
+Clearing foggy windows and removing ice from your windscreen is sure to set you back a few minutes, but rather than rushing and making up for lost time we recommend you leave the house earlier to allow yourself plenty of time to defog your windows and move off safely.
+Road rage is never acceptable and other motorists will also drive at a slower pace than normal during icy conditions, which is rightly so, which is why it’s never a good idea to try and make up for lost time on the road.
+To help with condensation or foggy windows inside the car you could use dehumidifier tubs or bags which will absorb moisture, and if you have air conditioning be sure to use that as it will help clear windows faster.

 Check Your Screenwash

 Now is a good time to check your windscreen wash level and top it up if it’s not already full.
-If you need to buy some, make sure to buy the a low temperature rated screenwash relative to the area you live in.
-For us here we may be able to get away with -5°C or -10°C, however you can find screenwash rated to as low as -30°C meaning you would have no problems using your screenwash in very cold weather.
+If you do need to buy some, be sure to buy ones which specialise in lower temperatures relative to the area you live in.
+For example; in England you can get away with -5°C or -10°C however, in other places you may find that you need something stronger.
+The good news is that you can find screenwash rated as low as -30°C meaning you would have no problems using your screenwash in very cold weather!

-Us Brits don’t seem to take to the change so well, so once a blanket of snow covers the ground we would do well to advise that you only drive if it is necessary.
-Most drivers just aren’t ready for the sudden change in weather and road conditions where normal driving styles could result in an unwanted dose of understeer or oversteer and a repair bill or written off crash damaged car.
-If you’re not driving you won’t cause any damage, maybe it’s best to do what we’re good at and stay in with a cup of tea instead!
+British people love to talk about the weather and winter is no exception.
+Only issue is that we don’t tend to take the change of weather so well, which is why we recommend that once a blanket of snow covers the ground you should only drive if it is necessary.
+Most drivers just aren’t ready for sudden changes in weather and as a result aren’t prepared in what driving style the conditions require.
+This means that a normal driving style could result in an unwanted dose of understeer, or oversteer, and a repair bill or written off crash damaged car to accompany that.
+But, if you’re not driving then you won’t have to face any of these problems and can enjoy a nice cup of tea instead!

 When you hit a patch of ice or compacted snow you may start to skid.
 When this happens our brains our wired to instinctively hit the brakes – exactly the thing you don’t want to do as this can extend the skid or spin the car!
 Instead just take your foot off the accelerator while still in gear and allow the car to slow itself down.
 Smoothly and carefully steering left and right can also help to create more grip and slow you down.